-In the UK, the Medicines and Healthcare products Regulatory Agency (MHRA) has issued new rules about how doctors can prescribe valproate medicines.
-This means doctors must not prescribe valproate to women or girls of childbearing age, unless they are on a pregnancy prevention programme.
+In the UK, the Medicines and Healthcare products Regulatory Agency (MHRA) has issued rules about how doctors can prescribe valproate medicines.
+These rules say doctors must not prescribe valproate to women or girls of childbearing age, unless they are on the valproate pregnancy prevention programme.

 What sort of problems can valproate cause?